- Swiss testing laboratory

 OECD 301B

 The OECD 301B (Modified Sturm Test), also known as the CO2 Evolution Test, is a widely recognized method for the quantitative determination of the biodegradability of organic materials in an aqueous aerobic environment.
 The biodegradability properties of several chemicals have a great impact on the environment, especially on aquatic systems.
 The 301 B test is one of six tests in the OECD series that have been widely adopted for assessing ready biodegradability.
-It is wide applicability is due to its virtue of simplicity and reliability.
+Its wide applicability is due to its virtue of simplicity and reliability.

 The 301B test measures the release of carbon dioxide during the microbial degradation of a chemical.
 Conceptually, in the microbial degradation of an organic chemical, microorganisms respire, and the organism consumes O2 and produces CO2 as a byproduct.
 The production of CO2 is directly used as a measure to quantify biodegradation.
 The 301B test is specifically applicable for water-soluble, non-volatile chemicals.